LeeroyLabs/sailcms-documentation/src/working-with-sail/entries.md

 ### Utilities

-Here is a list of utilities to help you work with entry type
+Here is a list of utility notes to help you work with entry type.

 #### Get Entry Model By Handle